The Modular Isomorphism Problem for small groups -- revisiting Eick's algorithm: Quotients of the augmentation ideal and the algorithm of Eick

 where $\alpha_g, \alpha_h \in \{1,p\}$, but not both are $1$, and $\beta_g, \beta_h, \gamma_g, \gamma_h \in \{0,1, \ldots, p-1\}$.
 From the calculations in the preceding paragraph it follows that $(ga)^{\circ(g)} = (hb)^{\circ(h)} = [ga,hb]^p = [ga,hb,ga]^{\alpha_g} = [ga,hb,hb]^{\alpha_h} = 1$.
 Assume that $(ga)^{\circ(g)/p}[ga,hb,ga]^{\beta_g}[ga,hb,hb]^{\beta_h} \neq 1$.
 Then by the above it must equal $a^{\circ(a)/p}$, where $\circ(a) \neq p$.
 But then $a^{\circ(a)/p} \in H$ is a central element such that we would have $Z(H) \not\cong Z(G)$.
 Hence the generators of $H$ satisfy exactly the same relations as the generators of $G$ and the groups are indeed isomorphic. \end{proof}

 We will also use Proposition~\ref{prop_smallgroupring} for groups which are not $2$-generated in Section~\ref{sec:56}.

-\subsection{Quotients of the augmentation ideal and the algorithm of Eick}
+\section{Quotients of the augmentation ideal and the algorithm of Eick}

-A first algorithmic approach to MIP was developed by Roggenkamp and Scott \cite{RS93} and implemented in an improved form by Wursthorn \cite{Wur90, Wur93}.
+A first algorithmic approach to MIP was developed by Roggenkamp and Scott \cite{RS93} and improved and implemented by Wursthorn \cite{Wur90, Wur93}.
 It is based on the idea to compare $I(kG)/I(kG)^t$ with $I(kH)/I(kH)^t$ and if there exists a $t$ such that $I(kG)/I(kG)^t$ and $I(kH)/I(kH)^t$ are not isomorphic, then also $kG$ and $kH$ are not isomorphic.
 Wursthorn's implementation appears not to be accessible anymore nowadays.
 A new algorithm which iteratively computes a canonical form for $I(kG)/I(kG)^t$ was developed by Eick \cite{Eic08} and implemented in the \texttt{GAP}-package \texttt{ModIsom} \cite{ModIsom}.

 As mentioned in the introduction, our calculations are based on computational improvements to the programs provided in \texttt{ModIsom}.
 Most crucially the implementation of Eick, applied to a pair of groups $G$ and $H$, first computes the presentation of $I(kG)$ and $I(kH)$ and then proceeds to compare the isomorphism types of $I(kG)/I(kG)^t$ and $I(kH)/I(kH)^t$ for increasing $t$.
 For groups of order $3^7$ or $5^6$ the computation of the presentations of $I(kG)$ and $I(kH)$ is very time and memory consuming and we instead calculate only the presentation of $I(kG)/I(kG)^s$ and $I(kH)/I(kH)^s$ for some initial value $s$.
 This value can be increased if needed during the calculations.
-A natural starting value for $s$ is the Jennings bound of $G$ and $H$, cf. Section~\ref{sec:JenningsBound}.
+A natural starting value for $s$ is the Jennings bound of $G$ and $H$.
 We elaborate on the theoretical background which allows an efficient computation of a presentation for $I(kG)/I(kG)^s$.

 Most studies of the MIP are based on the work of Jennings who described an explicit basis for the augmentation ideal of the modular group algebra of a $p$-group \cite{Jen41}.
 Note that $kG \cong kH$ if and only if $I(kG) \cong I(kH)$.
 For a finite $p$-group $G$ the Jennings-Zassenhaus series is a series of subgroups $G = D_1(G) \geq D_2(G) \ldots \geq D_n(G) = 1$ defined as